-The Fulton County School System will build a beautiful new STEM high school on the site of the Old Milton County High School.
+The Fulton County School System has built a beautiful new STEM high school on the site of the Old Milton County High School.
 Initial plans for the new school called for the FFA Log Cabin to be demolished and removed from the site.
 When School Board members were made aware of the community's love of this very special structure, the Board agreed to relinquish ownership of the Cabin to the City of Alpharetta if the City would agree to relocate the Log Cabin and clear the site by December 31, 2017.

 In June, 2017, an agreement between the Fulton County Schools and the City of Alpharetta was finalized.
 The City agreed to provide land for the Cabin in park property at 210 Milton Ave that was previous home of Carrol and Louise Beavers, both long time teachers at old Milton.
 Alpharetta also contributed $50,000 toward its relocation.
 The Alpharetta Convention and Visitors Bureau also contributed $15,000 toward the project.
 The Alpharetta and Old Milton County Historical Society agreed to raise the additional funding needed to move and restore the log cabin, to assume management of the relocation project, and to manage all future uses of the cabin.